dakrone/es-mode/README.md

 indention than sh-mode or js-mode.

-It is intended to be a mixture of the three modes as well as mimicing some of the highlighting from the Sense chrome application.
+It is intended to be a mixture of the three modes as well as mimicing some of the highlighting from Marvel's sense console.

 You can also think of it as
 [Marvel's Sense](http://www.elasticsearch.org/guide/en/marvel/current/index.html#_sense)-envy